 Each family has its own unique dynamics, which create family issues and unhappiness that reflect the uniqueness of the individuals therein.
 But at the same time, there are family problems that are common across the board.
 With a little bit of understanding and strategizing, you can figure out how your unique family presents these common family issues, and find ways to help everyone cope better.
 Utilizing basic problem-solving skills, you can help reduce the amount of family problems that come up, as well as mitigate the damage when they do.

-Read on for 5 common family problems and strategies you can use to help with each of them.
+5 common family problems and strategies you can use to help with each of them

 Common Family Problem #1: CONSTANT FIGHTING